 Emsam Side Effects

-Note: This page contains information about the side effects of selegiline.
-Some of the dosage forms included on this document may not apply to the brand name Emsam.
+Note: This document contains side effect information about selegiline.
+Some of the dosage forms listed on this page may not apply to the brand name Emsam.

 For the Consumer

 Applies to selegiline: oral capsule, oral tablet, oral tablet disintegrating

 Along with its needed effects, selegiline (the active ingredient contained in Emsam) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.